 - The medicine is crumbly or breaks apart easily.

 - Poor quality packaging or packages with spelling errors.

 - Spam email and advertising that lacks authenticity e.g. no logo, no physical address or landline number.

 - Prescription medication being offered without a prescription.

 - Suspiciously low prices.

 Advice for travellers

-Whenever possible, travellers should take sufficient medicine with them to cover the duration of the trip.
-It is particularly important that travellers are aware that medicines used for the prevention and treatment of malaria are often subject to counterfeiting in countries where malaria is a serious risk.
+Where possible travellers should also take sufficient medicine to cover the duration of the trip.
+Be aware that in countries where malaria is a serious risk, medicines used for the prevention and treatment of the disease are often subject to counterfeiting.

 - Ask the pharmacist about the active ingredient in the medicine; check that it is the same as your own medicine.

-- Make sure that the medicine is in its original packaging.
-Inspect the package closely, poor quality printing, spelling or labelling may suggest counterfeiting.
+- Inspect the package closely, poor quality printing, spelling or labelling may suggest counterfeiting.